KatieJRise1995/KatieJRise1995/README.md

 - 👋 Hi, I’m @KatieJRise1995
 - 👀 I’m interested in ...
 Web Development!
 Mobile Development!
 Software Development!
 Database Management!
 Game Development!
 Everything!
-- 🌱 I’m currently learning ... iOS @MATC
+- 🌱 I’m currently learning ...
+ReactJS, MongoDB, JSON and APIs @MATC
 - 💞️ I’m looking to collaborate on ... whatever to help out :)
 - 📫 How to reach me ...
-LinkedIn and GitLab @https://gitlab.com/katiejrise1995
+LinkedIn @https://www.linkedin.com/in/katiejrise1995 and GitLab @https://gitlab.com/katiejrise1995

 <!---
 KatieJRise1995/KatieJRise1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.